How to Choose an Inflatable Boat

 It may interest you to know that inflatable boats are the bestselling boats aside from big yachts.
 In fact, they are so popular that people even use them when going for fishing trips in lakes, and in addition, they are very portable.
 However, the problem is, inflated boats can be a mixed blessing at most – their best aspect is their buoyancy in water, portability, their combination of the freedom of compact powerboats with the ease of marine multi-tools, and their running costs, which you can compare to those of a pet gerbil.
 The worst part about them is that they are lumpy, heavy, smelly, and space-occupying things that just sit all day in your garage storage.
 In this straightforward inflatable boat guide I will tell you what you should be looking for, for your particular needs and try to answer all of your questions.

-- BOAT DESIGN: Designed with heavy-duty, puncture resistant PVC for comfort and durability, and an inflatable I-beam floor for rigidity.
-With 3 air chambers including an inner auxiliary chamber inside the main hull for extra buoyancy and safety
+- ✔ STABILITY: Designed with heavy-duty, puncture-resistant PVC for comfort and durability, and an inflatable I-beam floor for rigidity, the boat contains three air chambers including an inner auxiliary chamber inside the main hull for extra buoyancy and safety

 You can easily become irritated at the space these things occupy, and you can even want to get rid of them – this is completely understandable.
 However, remember that they make great tools, as long as you choose them wisely.
 There are plenty of drawbacks, for example trying to figure out where you can stow the boat, getting somewhere to store its fuel tank (which smells bad, by the way), or finding enough space to carry the boat when it is fully puffed up with air.
 Another concern is the weight bulkiness – and truth be told, inflatable boats can be heavy and more difficult than you think.
 You also expect the elements to bully your boat once you are in the water, especially when the wind is strong.